ShifatHasanGNS/event-hive/docs/Report.md

 - To design a normalized event management database that balances analytical and transactional workloads.
 - To enable natural language interaction with PostgreSQL through an AI-assisted application layer.
 - To safeguard data integrity by enforcing relational constraints, validation rules, and indexed access paths.
-- To demonstrate deployable tooling for laboratory evaluation, including schema bootstrapping and health monitoring.
+- To document lab-ready tooling for local evaluation, including schema bootstrapping and health monitoring.

 ## Introduction